Movie Nights

 The United Church of Canada, together with others around the world, is deeply concerned about climate change.
 This issue has profound ethical and moral dimensions.
 Movies are a good way to be made aware of climatge change.

-This film will be shown at LVUC on Tuesday April 9, 2024 at 6:30 PM to 8:30PM.
+The movie "Before The Flood" will be shown at LVUC on Tuesday April 22, 2025 from 6:30 PM to 8:30PM.

 Genre: Documentary